 Michelle puts Chicago onto the record player, probably to cheer herself up.
 It’s five to 8.

 “Take that shit off,” Jeff says.
-He’s weaving a little, because coke makes him mean.
+He’s weaving a little.
+Coke makes him meaner.
 “Got any Kenny Loggins?”

 “It’s almost eight,” you say, despite your better instincts.
-“We’re going to be really late if we don’t leave now.”
+“We’re going to be real late if we don’t leave now.”

 Jeff looks at his watch.
 “You’re right,” he says.
 “Paul will probably take off before we get there.”

 Farley laughs.
 “Then give up now, man.
 We got some things to talk about anyway.”

 Your throat has something caught in it.
 “I wanted to meet Paul,” you say.
 “That’s why I came out.”

 Jeff snorts another line.
 “It’s not always about you, princess,” he says.
 “Besides, Paul might not have gone for you.”
 He swipes under his nose.
 “Look at those thighs,” he says to Farley.
 “Like tree trunks.”

 Farley grins.
 “I don’t mind a little meat,” he says, looking you in the eye.

 Michelle thumps Jeff.
 “Don’t talk about her legs,” she says.
 “Ruth is self-conscious about them.”